Talph/shop/README.md

 # Installation

+*Make sure your CLI/bash/terminal is in the project folder* *Use vs code, however you can use any code editor you like*

 To install this application, composer >= 2.1 is required.
 On the CLI, execute this command for a complete installation including a working setup:

 <pre>Composer install</pre>

+You will also need to install NPM dependencies for the frontend (make sure you have node installed on your localhost)

+<pre>npm install && npm run dev</pre>

 Create env file.
 In the .env file add your database credentials then generate an app_key

 <pre>cp .env.example .env</pre>

+Generate APP_KEY

+<pre>php artisan key:generate</pre>

-Add database name/username/password inside your .env<br/>
+Add database name/username/password inside your .env

 <code>
 DB_CONNECTION=mysql<br/>
 DB_HOST=127.0.0.1<br/>